varunsly/SubReddit-Recommendation-System/README.md

 ### 3. Populate Elasticsearch with Subreddit Data

-Store the cleaned subreddit data in Elasticsearch for text-based querying:
+Handles the interactions with Elasticsearch, creating the index and storing cleaned subreddit data for text-based searches.
+This allows the system to return recommendations based on keyword matches or other textual characteristics.

     ```bash
     python elastic_search.py